zapleaf/SharpAgent/README.md

 ### Workflow Execution

 1. **Initialization**
-   - Client triggers workflow via POST `/api/workflow/{workflowId}`
+   - Client triggers workflow via POST to specific endpoint
    - Optional parameters can be provided
-   - System loads workflow definition and participating agents

 2. **Step Processing**
    - Each step associates with: